Problem Statement

 - Perform binary search between

-to find the target
+left and right to find the target.

 Time Complexity